educational-psychologist.org.uk

 contributing to discussions.

-7. Develop a routine for checking that he/she has
+7. Develop a routine for checking that he/she has the correct items for a task.

 8. Learn how to wait his/her turn.